keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 #### Creating

-For some authentication categories, an admin may be able to create a credential.
+For some credential types, an admin may be able to create a credential.
 The most obvious of these is the password, as is currently the case.
 The admin may create a new password for a user (temporary or not).
 If one already exists, it overwrites the previous one.

-For other authentication categories, it is up to them to determine if a credential can be created, and to determine how it can be created.
+For other credential types, it is up to them to determine if a credential can be created, and to determine how it can be created.

 ### Modifications to the REST API